sumtzehern/sumtzehern/README.md

 <div align="left">

-🔭 I’m currently working on my full stack project using MERN stack.
-I've added a new layer to my coding journey by delving into the captivating worlds of Machine Learning (ML) and            Artificial Intelligence (AI).
-My curiosity and passion for coding now extend to exploring the intricate landscapes of data science and AI algorithms.<br>
+🔭 I’m currently working on my full stack project integrating AI agent.
+I've added a new layer to my coding journey by delving into the captivating worlds of Machine Learning (ML) and            Artificial Intelligence (AI).<br>
 👨‍🎓 Studying Computer Science at Virginia Tech, set to graduate in Spring 2025.<br>
-💡 Pronouns: He/Him<br>
-🏊‍♂️ Former competitive swimmer turned coding enthusiast, always up for a challenge, both in the pool and in the code editor.<br>
+🏊‍♂️ Former swimmer turned coding enthusiast, always up for a challenge, both in the pool and in the code editor.<br>
 💻 Proficient in Python, Java, C++, HTML, CSS, JavaScript, React, and Jupyter.
 Familiar with IDEs like Eclipse and VS Code.<br>
 🚀 Currently fascinated by Pytorch, MongoDB, and Node.js, Machine Learning, and Artificial Intelligence offer, I'm on a continuous journey of self-learning and growth in these dynamic     areas.<br>